markusmoenig/ShaderMania/README.md

 ShaderMania v2 is now under active development (now under the MIT license instead of GPL).

+The below text references v1 which is right now still in the AppStore.

 ![screenshot](images/screen.png)

 ## Create, edit, share and learn about Metal shaders on macOS and iOS